Nipple thrush can result in some toe-curling and eye-watering breastfeeding sessions.

 There are lots of things you can do from home to help treat thrush.
 Here are some suggestions in no particular order:

 Nipple Thrush Treatment #1 – Probiotics

-Many people are well aware of yoghurts containing probiotics but you can never be sure of the potency due to shelf life.
-Often probiotic boosted products only contain one strain of probiotics, when there are many, many probiotics that exist, all with different functions.
+Many people are aware of yoghurt containing probiotics, but you can never be sure of the potency, due to shelf life.
+Often these yoghurts or other foods only contain one strain of probiotics, when there are many strains of probiotics that exist, all with different functions.